-Our Special Projects Manager, also a retired sworn o¿cer (MDTAP) with motor carrier enforcement/supervisory experience, is a full-time employee of the University of Maryland working out of the Motor Carrier Division.
+Our Special Projects Manager, also a retired sworn officer (MDTAP) with motor carrier enforcement/supervisory experience, is a full-time employee of the University of Maryland working out of the Motor Carrier Division.
 The special projects manager handles daily inquiries from the trucking industry, reviews and assists with motor carrier legislative issues, and performs outreach through presentations to motor carrier industry related groups.
-The project manager reviews the federal register to assess the need for legal or regulatory changes at the state level and noti¿es enforcement partners to new regulatory requirements.
+The project manager reviews the federal register to assess the need for legal or regulatory changes at the state level and notifies enforcement partners about new regulatory requirements.
 The special projects manager is also responsible for assisting with the updating/developing of our motor carrier handbook and trucker's map.

-\$225,000 Fully Loaded (total both positions)
+\$225,000 Fully Loaded (total for two positions)